mackid1993/cloudflare-ddns/README.md

 ### 3. Set File Paths

-Update the file paths to your preferred locations:
+**Important:** Update the file paths in the script to match your preferred locations:

 ```bash
 # File paths